Newton-Kim/mycurl/README.md

 # How to install
 make
 # Tutorial
+## Downloading a content
-## Fetch a content from a server and close
+You can get a ontent from a server and close
+{code}
 open www.google.com
 get
 close

-## Fetch a content from a server and do it again
+{code}
+You may want to leave the connection to reuse or do another work with the address.
+{code}
 open www.google.com
 get
 leave
+{code}